ReactiveX/RxGo/README.md

 Then, we need to perform the two following operations:
 * Filter the customers whose age is below 18.
 * Enrich each customer with a tax number.
-Retrieving a tax number is done for example by an IO-bound function doing an external REST call.
+Retrieving a tax number is done, for example, by an IO-bound function doing an external REST call.

 As the enriching step is IO-bound, it might be interesting to parallelize it within a given pool of goroutines.
-Yet, for some reason, all the `Customer` items need to be produced sequentially based on its `ID`.
+Yet, let's imagine that all the `Customer` items need to be produced sequentially based on its `ID`.

 ```go
 observable.